morganism/aws-eks/README.md

-# aws-eks
+# uses terraform to provision an EKS cluster

-Demo: create an AWS EKS cluster using Terraform
+you need to have an IAM user with the appropriate permissions